Xperience EduXperienceEdu

 Which program costs less?

 J1 programs are significantly less expensive because students attend free public school and live with volunteer host families.
-F1 programs require tuition payments to the school, typically starting at $20,000 per year.
+J1 programs start at $12,250 per year, while F1 programs require tuition payments to the school, typically starting at $15,000 per year.

 Can I choose my state or city?